-Markets for low grade wood are essential to the practice of sustainable forestry.
-On Forest Society land about 70 percent of the standing timber is “low grade,” which means it is not suitable for sale as saw logs to a commercial sawmill that makes lumber.
-When paper mills were flourishing in northern New England much of this low grade wood was sold to paper and pulp mills.
-Today, approximately 40% of low grade wood harvested in New Hampshire is sold to electric generating stations that use biomass for fuel.
+The wood products industry is New Hampshire’s third-largest commercial enterprise.
+Markets for all grades of wood are essential to the practice of sustainable forestry.
+On Forest Society land, about seventy percent of the standing timber is “low grade,” which means it is not suitable for sale as saw logs to a commercial sawmill that makes lumber.
+When paper mills were flourishing in northern New England much of this low-grade wood was sold to pulp and paper mills.
+Over the past five years, approximately forty percent of low-grade wood harvested in New Hampshire has been sold to electric generating stations that use biomass for fuel.
 The rest is sold as pulp wood to the remaining paper mills in northern New England and as cordwood, wood pellets or chips for heating of homes and businesses.

-Unfortunately, the Legislature was unable to override Governor Sununu’s most recent veto of a bill (HB 183) to sustain subsidies for six smaller wood electricity generating stations.
+Unfortunately, the Legislature was unable to override Governor Sununu’s most recent veto of a bill (HB 183) in 2019 to sustain subsidies for six smaller wood electricity generating stations.
 The result was the closure of two of the six plants, with the other four likely to shut down soon.
-There likely will be future opportunities for low grade wood to be used for things other than burning it for energy, but at the moment, and for the foreseeable future, there are no readily available markets for the volume of low grade wood these plants have been purchasing.
+There likely will be future opportunities for low-grade wood to be used for things other than burning it for electricity, but now, and for the foreseeable future, there are no readily available markets to replace the volume of low-grade wood these plants have been purchasing.

 As a state, we should be building new bridges to future low-grade wood markets before we tear existing bridges down.
 The Forest Society is committed to working with policymakers to seek new markets for low-grade wood, to keep forests as forests and to keep sustainably managed forests as vibrant economic assets.